globalrestorationproject/globalrestorationproject.github.io/personnel.md

 #### Chloe Ketchmark
 <img src="/assets/img/chloe-pic.png" width="200" height="200"/>

-Chloe is a J.D. candidate at the University of Kansas School of Law.
+graduated from the University of Kansas School of Law in May 2022 with a J.D.
 Prior to law school, she graduated from Boston University with a degree in pure and applied mathematics.
 She also worked as a research assistant, leading pipeline data management, in a neuroscience lab.
-At KU Law, she is a teaching assistant for the Lawyering Skills course, an Articles Editor for the Kansas Law Review, and a member of the Moot Court Council.
-After completing her J.D. degree, Chloe wil work in the U.S. District Courts system before entering private practice of law, where her interests include international environmental law.
-In her sparetime, Chloe plays with her two crazy chihuahuas, teaches yoga, and likes to sew.
+At KU Law, she was a teaching assistant for the Lawyering Skills course, an Articles Editor for the Kansas Law Review, and a member of the Moot Court Council.
+Now, Chloe will work in the U.S. District Courts system before entering private practice of law, where her interests include international environmental law.
+In her sparetime, Chloe walks her dogs, runs, teaches yoga, and likes to sew.

 ---